justinjest/python-essentials/assignments/01IntroToPython.md

 - Change to the python_homework folder.
 - Type `code .` to bring up VSCode for this folder.
 - Start a terminal session within VSCode and enter the command

-C, type `code .` to bring up VSCode, and start a terminal session within VSCode.
-Within the terminal session, change to the assignment1 folder, and enter the command
 ```bash
 pytest -x assignment1-test.py
 ```

 PyTest attempts to perform the tests, and as you haven't written the code yet, it quickly ends with an error -- in this case, because you haven't created the hello function.
 You follow this pattern:

 - Add your code to the `./assignment1/assignment1.py file` which is provided (but it's empty.)